On the dynamic toroidal multipoles from localized electric current distributions: The dynamic toroidal multipoles

-We find that the $(k)^0$ term, $\eone$ in Eq. (\ref{eq2:eapprox}), is the well known small source approximation of the electric dipole moment of a current density distribution \cite[Eq.
-9.14]{Jackson1998}.
-The $k^2$ term , $\tone$ in Eq. (\ref{eq2:tapprox}), is the small source approximation of the toroidal dipole moment \cite[Eq.
-2.11]{Dubovik1990}.
-Therefore, $\tone$ is nothing but the next to leading order term in the electromagnetically small source approximation of the exact expression of $\aone$.
+We find that the $(k)^0$ term, $\eone$ in Eq. (\ref{eq2:eapprox}), is the well known small source approximation of the electric dipole moment of a current density distribution [Eq.
+(9.14) in Ref. \onlinecite{Jackson1998}].
+The $k^2$ term , $\tone$ in Eq. (\ref{eq2:tapprox}), is the small source approximation of the toroidal dipole moment [Eq.
+(2.11) in Ref. \onlinecite{Dubovik1990}].
+The $\tone$ integral in Eq.
+(6) contains contributions from the two integrals in Eq.
+(4): It is the sum of the terms of order $k^2$ coming from both $j_0(kr)$ in the first integral of Eq.
+(4) and $j_2(kr)$ in the second.

+It is now clear that $\tone$ is nothing but the next to leading order term in the electromagnetically small source approximation of the exact expression of $\aone$.
 All higher order terms are easily obtained from the Taylor series of the spherical Bessel functions in Eq. (\ref{eq2:aexact}).

 The same structure revealed in Eqs. (\ref{eq2:aexact}) to (\ref{eq2:tapprox}) underlies the general case of the electric/toroidal split for $j\ge 1$.
 In Refs. \onlinecite{Dubovik1974,Dubovik1990}, the lowest order term in $\ajm$, of order $(k)^{j-1}$, is isolated as in Eq. (\ref{eq2:eapprox}).
 The rest, $\aone-\eone$ in our example, is called {\em toroidal multipole form factor}.
 Then, the lowest order term of the {\em toroidal multipole form factor}, of order $(k)^{j+1}$ [like our Eq. (\ref{eq2:tapprox})], is called {\em toroidal multipole moment}.
 For simplicity, we refer to the {\em toroidal multipole form factor} as the {\em toroidal part}.
-It corresponds to the toroidal multipolar family as defined in \cite{Dubovik1974,Dubovik1990}.
+It corresponds to the toroidal multipolar family as defined in Refs. \onlinecite{Dubovik1974,Dubovik1990}.
 In the dipolar example, the toroidal part ($\aone-\eone$) is equal to $\frac{-k^2}{\pi\sqrt{3}}\tone$ plus all other higher order corrections coming from the terms $(k)^{s>2}$ of the expansion of the spherical Bessel functions in Eq. (\ref{eq2:aexact}).

 The formal origin of the toroidal multipoles is recognized in the literature \cite{Afanasiev1994,Liu2014,Miroshnichenko2014,Liu2015b}.
 We now investigate their physical meaning.